 Instructions

 - Prepare the wet ingredients: Place the room temperature butter and both sugars into a second mixing bowl and beat together until creamy using either a stand mixer with a paddle attachment or a hand mixer.
-Scrape down the sides of the bowl and then add the vanilla and eggs one at a time while beating for at least 30 seconds after each egg is added.
+Scrape down the sides of the bowl and then add the vanilla and eggs one at a time while beating for at least 30 seconds after each egg is added.1 cup (2 sticks) unsalted butter⅔ cup white sugar¾ cup packed light brown sugar2 teaspoons vanilla extract2 large eggs

 - Incorporate: Add half of the dry mixture to the wet ingredients and mix on low for about 20 seconds; add the rest of the dry mixture and continue to mix just until incorporated.
-Use a silicone spatula or wooden spoon to fold in the chocolate chips and chunks.
+Use a silicone spatula or wooden spoon to fold in the chocolate chips and chunks.12 ounces semi-sweet chocolate chips4 ounces dark chocolate

 - Chill: Place the batter in the refrigerator and chill for a minimum of 2 hours, or overnight.
 Tip: to chill the dough faster, divide into 2 separate bowls.

-- Bake: Center a rack in the oven and preheat to 375 degrees F. Line two baking sheets with parchment paper.
-Place rounded tablespoonfuls of batter onto each sheet at least 2 inches apart and bake for 11-12 minutes, rotating the cookie sheet once.
-Remove the from the oven once the edges are just starting to brown and the tops are golden (the middle should still look soft.)
+- Bake: Center a rack in the oven and preheat to 375°F. Line two baking sheets with parchment paper.
+Place rounded tablespoonfuls of batter onto each sheet at least 2 inches apart and bake one sheet at a time for 11-12 minutes, rotating the cookie sheet once.
+Remove the cookies from the oven once the edges are just starting to brown and the tops are golden (the middle should still look soft.)

 - Enjoy: Enjoy the cookies while they're warm; there's nothing better!
 The rest of the cookies can be stored in an airtight container in the fridge for up to 5 days.